sabrinamerkin/sabrinamerkin.github.io/_pages/about.md

   image: "/images/bean.jpg"
 ---

-I have a passion for applying statistical techniques in data analysis to draw meaningful conclusions.
-My background in statistics and programming enables me to effectively approach problems and extract data-driven insights.
-I am familiar with statistical modeling concepts like Regression Analysis, Time Series Analysis, Clustering, and Significance Testing.
-I also have a strong understanding of Optimization in Operations Research and Linear Programming.
+I have a passion for leveraging statistical analysis and visualization to explore patterns in data.
+As an undergraduate, I actively pursued independent research opportunities with professors to explore topics beyond the scope of my coursework.
+These areas included regression analysis, time series analysis, k-means clustering, and significance testing.

-I have the most experience using SQL, Tableau, R, and Python in analysis.
-I am currently taking courses on DataCamp to further develop my skills as a Data Scientist.
+I am most experienced using SQL, Tableau, R, and Python in my analysis projects.

 I utilized statistical data analysis and programming throughout my undergraduate research at The University of North Carolina at Charlotte.
 These projects required identifying differentially expressed genes through Poisson-Tweedie modeling, exploring variable selection methods in logistic regression, and developing my own simplex algorithm in Python!
 I served as the 2021-2022 President of the Mathematics Club at UNCC.
 I also tutored for a Deterministic Modeling course during my spring semester of 2023.

-I can be reached via email at ethanfeiza@gmail.com.